 The crisis also raises broader questions about Nigeria’s political culture, particularly the perception that wealth and influence can shield individuals from justice.

-For many observers, Eze’s statement reflects growing frustration with systemic impunity and the urgent need for reforms to restore confidence in democratic institutions.
+For many observers, Splendour’s statement reflects growing frustration with systemic impunity and the urgent need for reforms to restore confidence in democratic institutions.